-Two decades into democracy, the euphoria of a rainbow nation and new water policies and legislation have not yet yielded the impact that the country expected, particularly on its water resources.
-In light of this, the Department together with public and private sector, have a number of initiatives that, if implemented correctly, will change the face of WQM in South Africa.
-This section highlights a few of the initiatives that are underway or in the process of being developed to address the challenges and will have a significant improve water quality and the way water quality is being managed and how the resources are being impacted.
+However, two decades into democracy, the new water policies and legislation have not yet yielded the impact that the country expected, particularly on its water resources.
+In light of this, the Department together with public and private sector, have several initiatives that, if implemented correctly, will change the face of WQM in South Africa.
+This section highlights a few of the initiatives that are underway or in the process of being developed to address and significantly improve water quality, the way water quality is being managed and how the water resources are being impacted.

-3.3.1 The Fragmented Nature of WQM Policies and Strategies
+2.3.1 The Fragmented Nature of WQM Policies and Strategies

-Not only are some of the policies and strategies dated, but they are fragmented and thus result in a non-formalised approach to WQM.
-In order to improve and integrate existing water quality related policies and strategies so that they 1) address current water quality management challenges, 2) are aligned to recent executive polices and strategies and 3) meet the needs of the Department, and larger water sector; the Department (Water Resource Planning Systems) is in the process of developing a national Water Quality Management policy and accompanying Integrated water quality management Strategy.
+Not only were some of the policies and strategies dated, but they were fragmented and thus resulted in a non-formalised approach to WQM.
+To improve and integrate existing Water quality related policies and strategies so that they 1) address current WQM challenges, 2) are aligned to recent executive polices and strategies and 3) meet the needs of the Department, and larger water sector; the Department of Water and Sanitation undertook to develop a national IWQM Policy and accompanying Strategy.